On the symplectic cohomology of log Calabi-Yau surfaces: Symplectic cohomology and holomorphic curves

 \end{definition}

-The next proposition expresses the familiar principle that ``holomorphic curves are symplectic.'' \begin{proposition} Let $f: C \to N$ be a pseudo holomorphic map.
+The next proposition expresses the familiar principle that ``holomorphic curves are symplectic.'' \begin{proposition} Let $f: C \to N$ be a pseudo-holomorphic map.
 Then $f^*d\alpha$ is a non-negative $2$-form (with respect to the complex orientation of $C$).
-Furthermore $f^*d\alpha$ can only vanish at a point where $\pi_\xi \circ df : TC \to \xi$ vanishes as a linear transformation, or equivalently $df$ maps $TC$ into the line spanned by $R$. \end{proposition} \begin{proof} For any vector $v \in TC$, we have an oriented basis $\langle v , jv\rangle$ of $TC$.
+Furthermore $f^*d\alpha$ can only vanish at a point where $\pi_\xi \circ df : TC \to \xi$ vanishes as a linear transformation, or equivalently $df$ maps $TC$ into the line spanned by $R$.
+Also, for any point $p$, $\pi_\xi \circ df_p$ has rank either zero or two. \end{proposition} \begin{proof} For any vector $v \in TC$, we have an oriented basis $\langle v , jv\rangle$ of $TC$.
 We compute